 This separation is not usually something to worry about as it’s expected to go back to its normal position after delivery.
 It becomes a cause for concern when the muscles do not go back to their original position months and even years after childbirth.

 Struggling with Getting Rid of That Post-baby belly?
-Click here to Join our 12 weeks post baby body and tummy transformation training
+Click here to Join our 1-1 post partum recovery plan BBLB

 Why is it a problem?

 Apart from the desire to have a flat belly and look good and confident, the impact that Diastasis recti has on how your body functions on a daily basis is a cause for concern.

 Your core muscles especially the rectus abdominus, Transverse abdominus and the internal and external oblique acts as a belt holding your belly and all of your organs in their places and helping them work together to give your core and spine stability.

 However, due to the separation of the Rectus Abdominus in your mid-line or linea Alba, your intra abdominal pressure will either become low, difficult to manage or nonexistent.

 This makes other parts of your body and muscles to work harder during your normal daily activity like walking , exercising and sitting to make up for the recti inability to function properly